Feđa Dudić

-Feđa Dudić (born 1 February 1983) is a Bosnian professional football manager and former player.
+Feđa Dudić (born 1 February 1983) is a Bosnian professional football manager and former player who is currently the head coach of Slovenian PrvaLiga club Maribor.

 Born in Sarajevo, Dudić played for both hometown clubs FK Sarajevo and Željezničar, as well as other clubs in Bosnia and Herzegovina, Croatia and Serbia.
-He won the Croatian 1.
-HNL with Zagreb in 2002, as well as the Bosnian Cup with Sarajevo in 2005.
+He won the Croatian First League with Zagreb in 2002, as well as the Bosnian Cup with Sarajevo in 2005.
 He was the Bosnian Premier League top goalscorer in the 2009–10 season while playing for Travnik.

 Dudić started his managerial career at GOŠK Gabela in 2017, managing the club until 2018.
 He became manager of Velež Mostar in 2019, achieving success with them by qualifying the club to the 2021–22 UEFA Europa Conference League, their first European competition after 33 years.
 Dudić won the Bosnian Cup with Velež in 2022.
 Following his success with Velež, Dudić left the club to become manager of Sarajevo in June, where he worked until October 2022.
+He was appointed manager of Serbian side Radnički 1923 in 2023, managing to qualify the club for UEFA competitions for the first time ever, before departing in 2025.
+Later that year, Dudić joined Slovenian PrvaLiga club Maribor.

 Playing career

 Born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia, Dudić started his career playing in the youth teams of Sarajevo, but still young, he moved to Croatia where he became part of the Zagreb championship winning squad in the 2001–02 season.

-He would have a short loan spell with another 1.
-HNL side, TŠK Topolovac before returning to Bosnia where he would play for several clubs during the following seasons, namely Sloboda Tuzla, Brotnjo, Sarajevo, with whom he won the 2004–05 Bosnian Cup, Travnik and Željezničar.
-He also played with Karlovac in the 2.
-HNL during the 2005–06 season.
+He would have a short loan spell with another Croatian First League side, TŠK Topolovac before returning to Bosnia where he would play for several clubs during the following seasons, namely Sloboda Tuzla, Brotnjo, Sarajevo, with whom he won the 2004–05 Bosnian Cup, Travnik and Željezničar.
+He also played with Karlovac in the Croatian Second League during the 2005–06 season.

-During the summer of 2010, and having become the 2009–10 Bosnian Premier League top goalscorer with 16 goals, Dudić came to Hajduk Split for a trial, however he ended up signing with another 1.
-HNL side, Varaždin, where he was a part of the team that finished as a Croatian Cup runner-up in the 2010–11 cup season.
+During the summer of 2010, and having become the 2009–10 Bosnian Premier League top goalscorer with 16 goals, Dudić came to Hajduk Split for a trial, however he ended up signing with another Prva HNL side, Varaždin, where he was a part of the team that finished as a Croatian Cup runner-up in the 2010–11 cup season.

 In the summer of 2011, Dudić moved back to Bosnia, signing with newly promoted team GOŠK Gabela, but in the following winter break, newly promoted Serbian SuperLiga side Novi Pazar decided to reinforce their team with players from the Bosnian Premier League, bringing him alongside Admir Raščić.

 After Novi Pazar, Dudić played for Slavija Sarajevo, Travnik again and Zvijezda Gradačac, before retiring in 2016 at the age of 33.